deep-security/ansible/README.md

 ## Dependencies

-No dependency is required.
+There are no dependencies.

 ## Usage

-A sample playbook:
+Below is a sample playbook:

 ```yaml
 - hosts: all